-Suet is rendered fat, typically kidney fat from sheep and cattle, that is offered to birds as an alternative food source.
+Suet is rendered fat, typically kidney fat from sheep and cattle, that is offered to birds as a food source.
 High in calories, it is an ideal energy source that is easy for birds to digest.
-Plain suet is perfectly acceptable to feed birds, but many suet blends are available that include seeds, nuts, insects, peanut butter or bits of fruit mixed in to offer even more variety and attract more bird species.
+Plain suet is perfectly acceptable to feed birds, but many suet blends are available that include seeds, grains, nuts, insects, peanut butter, or bits of fruit mixed in to offer even more variety and attract more bird species.

-Suet is most commonly found as basic cake shapes, but is also available as plugs, balls, shreds, nuggets or crumbles depending on the manufacturer or feeder type.
-Commercial suet is readily available anywhere birdseed is sold, but many backyard birders prefer to make their own suet to offer birds a fresh cake specialized for their feeding preferences.
+Suet is most commonly found as basic cake shapes, but is also available as plugs, balls, shreds, nuggets, or crumbles depending on the manufacturer or feeder type.
+Softer suet doughs are also available.
+Commercial suet is readily available anywhere birdseed is sold, but many birders prefer to make their own suet to offer birds a fresh cake specialized for their feeding preferences.

 Birds That Eat Suet